tannerdsilva/TToolkit/README.md

 ### Interactive Process Interface

 Do you need to write a process that can launch and interact with other processes safely?
+Or perhaps you need to execute shell commands?
 The `InteractiveProcess` class has you covered!
-With this object (and the help of `explode`), you can easily spin up thousands of processes to import, process, and build data very quickly.
+With this object (and the help of `explode`), you can easily spin up thousands of processes to import, process, and build data very quickly with complete thread safety.

-With the `InteractiveProcess` class, you can not only read stderr and stdout from a process in real time.
+With the `InteractiveProcess` class allows for dynamic access to stderr, stdout, and stdin with full thread safety.
 Unlike other shell interfaces, `InteractiveProcess` allows you to write to a process while also reading from it.
 This makes it very helpful for executing against interactive shells and processes.